 Section 367 of the Code of Civil Procedure requires that "[e]very action must be prosecuted in the name of the real party in interest.
 The person to be benefited by, or entitled to receive the benefits of, the suit is said to have "standing" to initiate legal action and to defend, settle, or intervene in litigation, arbitration, mediation, or administrative proceedings.

 Associations.
-In addition to its standing as an owner, an association can maintain actions in its representative capacity on behalf of its members.
+Where title to common areas are held by the association (usually planned developments), the association has standing in all legal matters as an owner.
+In associations where common areas are owned in common by the membership (condominiums), the association can maintain actions in its representative capacity on behalf of its members.
 “Associations have standing to initiate legal action and to defend, settle, or intervene in litigation, arbitration, mediation, or administrative proceedings on behalf of the membership.”
 (Civ.
 Code §5980; also see: Duffey v.
 Superior Court; Del Mar Beach v.
 Imperial Contracting.)
 Authorizing language giving associations standing to act for their members is also found in an association's CC&Rs and bylaws.

 Through their boards of directors, associations can initiate and defend legal actions in matters that include the following:

 - Damage to the common areas; including third parties, such as Realtors (Glen Oaks v.
 Re Max)

 - Damage to the separate interests which the association is obligated to maintain or repair;

 - Damage to a separate interest that arises out of, or is integrally related to, damage to the common area or a separate interest that the association is obligated to maintain or repair;

 - Construction defects (Civil Code §945, which applies to construction defect actions also provides, “. . .
 Associations shall have standing to enforce the provisions, standards, rights, and obligations set forth in this title.” see also: Windham v.
 Superior Court; Del Mar Beach Club v.
 Imperial Contracting.)